Solution

 This research compared L-PBF IN-718 produced under argon versus nitrogen shielding, characterizing defects via optical microscopy, Archimedes density, and X-ray CT, then subjecting specimens to VHCF testing at 20 kHz.
 The results revealed a critical tradeoff: nitrogen shielding produced finer grain structure but introduced more porosity and inclusions.
 These defects became crack initiation sites, degrading fatigue performance despite the microstructural refinement.

-Argon-shielded specimens showed narrower fatigue life scatter and different failure mechanisms—cracks initiated from microstructural features rather than defects, leaving characteristic facets at initiation sites.
+Argon-shielded specimens showed narrower fatigue life scatter and different failure mechanisms.
+Cracks initiated from microstructural features rather than defects, leaving characteristic facets at initiation sites.

 Results